ArgonStark/Hyperlane-AVS/README.md

 eigenlayer operator keys create --key-type ecdsa [keyname] eigenlayer operator keys create --key-type bls [keyname]
 ```
-ou can also create keys by piping your password to this command.
+You can also create keys by piping your password to this command.
 This can help in automated key creation and will not prompt for password.
 ```
 echo "password" | eigenlayer operator keys create --key-type ecdsa [keyname]
 ```